Rahulrajak1710/ec2-action/README.md

 List any prerequisites needed to run the project, such as software or libraries.
 For example:

-- Docker
-- Jenkins
+- Docker: For containerizing your application.
+- Jenkins: For automating the CI/CD pipeline.
-- AWS CLI
+- AWS CLI: For interacting with AWS services.
+- Git: For cloning the repository.
+- Java: Required for running Jenkins.

 ### Installation

 1. Clone the repository: